 On the other hand, many people are embracing sexual exploration during their 20s to 30s.
 The hookup culture era has created a false sense of sexual and emotional intimacy.
-People are often engaging in long-term commitments or marriages without ever experiencing true intimacy based off of temporary emotional attachments.
+People are often engaging in long-term commitments or marriages without ever experiencing true intimacy based on temporary emotional attachments.
 I can attest to the struggle for genuine connections these days when seeking a partner.
-For many people in the age range (and outside of this age range) sex plays a major role in their relationship.
+For many people in the age range (and outside of this age range), sex plays a major role in their relationship.
 However, sex shouldn’t be the only role in your relationship unless that’s your arrangement.

 The 30s to 40s: The Light Years

 This is the time when people are most sure of what they need emotionally and physically.
 Our foundation is no longer based upon outside influences.
-Our relationships should be focused upon deep personal connections.
+Our relationships should be focused on deep personal connections.
 We should be in a space where we can co-create emotional and sexual intimacy with our partner.

 But there is also a risk of co-dependency during this time.
-We all have times in our life when we felt abandoned or rejected that caused some emotional distress for us.
+We all have times in our lives when we felt abandoned or rejected that caused some emotional distress for us.
 Those feelings of broken unworthiness cause co-dependency.
 It created as a survival mechanism, but co-dependency blocks intimacy from progressing.

 Our drive to break through or past wounds and define our own lives is the strongest in our 30s and 40s.
 Thus we can be fearless in our pursuit of deep intimacy and experience much more pleasure from our relationships than in the past.